drBenway/pixi-vn-wiki/start/tickers.md

 For unlink a Ticker from a Canvas Element you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas element and a ticker class.

-If the ticker not have any more canvas elements associated, it will be deleted.
+If the ticker not have any more canvas components associated, it will be deleted.

 ```typescript
 const texture = await Assets.load('https://pixijs.com/assets/eggHead.png');